Introduction

 One-Minute Preceptor Model

-Many NPs in the healthcare system are individuals of advanced age and although these NPs are highly skilled; their career is or will be coming to an end soon due to their age.
-With most of the nurses being seniors, there is an impending problem of shortage of nurses in coming years so it is becoming more and more necessary to have nurse preceptors.
-The preceptors are trained NPs that are experienced and skilled.
+Many NPs in the healthcare system are individuals of advanced age, and although these NPs are highly skilled, their careers are or will be coming to an end soon due to their age.
+With most of the nurses being seniors, there is an impending shortage of nurses in the coming years, so it is becoming more and more necessary to have nurse preceptors.
+The preceptors are trained NPs who are experienced and skilled.
 They work directly with the nursing students, training them in clinical healthcare and enabling them to become capable in a short time.
-The demand for NPs is increasing due to population growth so the demand for nurse preceptors has increased as well.
-However; there is a deficit of nurse preceptors and with the ever-growing demand for more nurses, there is also a shortage of time required for training.
+The demand for NPs is increasing due to population growth, so the demand for nurse preceptors has increased as well.
+However, there is a deficit of nurse preceptors, and with the ever-growing demand for more nurses, there is also a shortage of time required for training.
 To efficiently train nurse preceptors in a limited time; the “One-Minute Preceptor Training Model”, is an optimal choice (Miura et al., 2020).

 NP Concentration Preceptor Guide

 This training program aims to integrate NPs into the role of preceptors and make them capable of training future NPs.
 Through this program, the preceptors learn about their responsibilities.
 After this program, they become able to teach the students about different concepts, theories, and their applications.
 They develop the capability of advancing the skills, knowledge, and proficiency of their students.
-They can adapt to the learning styles of their students which is important for the growth of students.
-This training program is developed using “Andragogy, Knowles’ theory of adult learning”, which theorizes that adults are independent learners and employ self-direction in their learning process so the best way to educate an adult is to allow them to plan and evaluate their learning progress.
+They can adapt to the learning styles of their students, which is important for their growth.
+This training program is developed using “Andragogy, Knowles’ theory of adult learning”, which theorizes that adults are independent learners and employ self-direction in their learning process, so the best way to educate an adult is to allow them to plan and evaluate their learning progress.
 So, in this training program, the teacher plays the role of a facilitator more than an educator (MSN, 2019).

 FNP Preceptor Program

 This training program aims to prepare the nurses for advanced practice, roles, and duties.
 It not only trains them to be FNP preceptors but also for nursing system administration.
-It builds a nursing foundation, then trains the trainees for practice in individual, group, and community settings.
+It builds a nursing foundation and then trains the trainees for practice in individual, group, and community settings.
 This training program allows them to take on a leadership role and guide other FNPs.
-It also serves as a foundation for doctoral study, if the practicing nurses are looking forward to advancing their careers.
-Similar to other programs it aims to build an advanced knowledge base, critical thinking, utilization of scientific inquiry, and leadership role (Nursing, 2018).
+It also serves as a foundation for doctoral study if practising nurses are looking forward to advancing their careers.
+Similar to other programs, it aims to build an advanced knowledge base, critical thinking, utilization of scientific inquiry, and leadership role (Nursing, 2018).

 Development of Training Program

 These training programs provide an extensive base for the development of an effective preceptor training program for the FNPs.
-The outcomes determined by each program are similar to the rest of the programs, so these outcomes can be adopted into the program that is being developed by the researcher.
-The most efficient training program is One-Minute Preceptor Training Method, as it aims to achieve the same goals as the other programs but in a short time.
-This method will allow in training more preceptors, in a short time that will combat the shortage of preceptors in the healthcare system.
+The outcomes determined by each program are similar to those of the rest of the programs, so these outcomes can be adopted into the program that the researcher is developing.
+The most efficient training program is the One-Minute Preceptor Training Method, as it aims to achieve the same goals as the other programs but in a short time.
+This method will allow more preceptors to be trained in a short time, which will combat the shortage of preceptors in the healthcare system.

 Chapter 3